 Have a question for the broadcast booth?
 Want to talk to Sam?
 Send us a tweet or message on social media or email [email protected].
 You may just get your message or question read live on the air!

-Sam Levitt serves as the team's inaugural broadcaster.
-He spent the past two seasons as a member of the broadcast team for the Corpus Christi Hooks, a fellow Texas League team and Double-A affiliate of the Houston Astros.
+Sam Levitt returns for his second season as the team's broadcaster.
+Before coming to Amarillo, he spent the 2017 and 2018 seasons as a member of the broadcast team for the Corpus Christi Hooks, a fellow Texas League team and Double-A affiliate of the Houston Astros.
 With the Hooks, he served as a radio play-by-play broadcaster while also handling all web and social media content hosting duties for the organization.

 Prior to joining the Texas League, the Northwestern graduate was the Director of Broadcasting & Media Relations for the Gateway Grizzlies, a Frontier League team located in the St. Louis market.
 He joined the team in 2014 and was promoted to Director of Broadcasting & Media Relations for the 2015 and 2016 campaigns.
 During this time, Levitt was also the play-by-play voice of women's basketball at Division I Southern Illinois Edwardsville, while also filling in for various men's basketball games.